Yupeek/booleano/docs/source/tutorials/evaluable-parsing.rst

     # age == 14 & my_sub_table:age == 16

-a subtable can have the same name as a `Bind`ed variable.
+a subtable can have the same name as a :class:`booleano.parsing.scope.Bind` ed variable.

 .. code:: python